entitysport/slate/source/index.html.md

 ```

-It's very easy to start using the EntitySport Soccer API.
+It's very easy to start using the EntitySport Basketball API.
 By passing your **token** as `token` to our api server, you can get access to our API data instantly.

 ### https Request